 Cultivation: The preference is full or partial sun, moist to slightly dry conditions, and a rather loose, friable soil containing silt or sand that is slightly to moderately acidic.
 This species also adapts to thin rocky soil.
 Its growth is more robust when a suitable host plant is present nearby.

-Range & Habitat: Slender False Foxglove is occasional throughout Illinois.
+Range & Habitat: Slender False Foxglove is occasional throughout Illinois, where it is native.
 Habitats include moist to mesic prairies, sand prairies, savannas, sandy savannas, woodland borders, sandstone glades, thickets, low sand flats, silty or sandy roadside ditches, and edges of fields.
 This species tends to occur in slightly disturbed habitats with infertile soil and sparse ground vegetation.
 It has low fidelity to any particular habitat.

 Faunal Associations: The nectar of the flowers attracts long-tongued bees (bumblebees, honeybees, and Large Leaf-Cutting bees), Panurgine bees (Calliopsis andreniformis & others), and butterflies.
 Some Halictid bees collect pollen, while Syrphid flies occasionally feed on the pollen.
 Large Leaf-Cutting bees (Megachile spp.) sometimes cut the petals (lobes) of the flowers for nesting material.
 Among these various insects, the long-tongued bees and Panurgine bees are more effective at cross-pollination of the flowers (see Robertson, 1929).
 The caterpillars of the butterfly Junonia coenia (Buckeye) feed on the foliage.
 Mammalian herbivores may browse on the foliage of Slender False Foxglove, although it is reportedly toxic to sheep.

 Photographic Location: The edge of a field in Vermillion County, Illinois.
 This species was also growing along the roadside in the same area.